elianamusser/exploration/doc/ErrorHandling.md

 	1) check for input errors
 	int index <- 0
 	for every char c in userInput:
-		if index is 0 or even, ensure input is an int
+		if char is a room #, ensure input is a positive int if char i

 		increment index